okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 ### Configure protocol or tool-specific settings

-If your integration isn't a Workflows connector, then your application needs to support at least one protocol for interacting with Okta: OIDC or SAML for authentication, or SCIM for provisioning.
-For API service integrations, see [Build an API service integration](/docs/guides/build-api-integration/) for **API Service** tab descriptions.

 You can submit protocol support details all together or asynchronously.
-For example, if your application currently only supports SAML and SCIM, you can create the submission with the SAML and SCIM protocol details.
-At a later date, when you add OIDC support to your application, you can return to your integration submission, activate the OIDC support panel, and add in the details needed for Okta to enable OIDC support.
+For example, if your application currently only supports SCIM, you can create the submission with the SCIM protocol details.
+Later, when you add Workflows Connector capabilities to your application, you can return to your integration submission to include Workflows Connector support.

->**Note:** Select the **Instructions for** dropdown menu on this page for the protocol or tool tab descriptions in the following section.
+> **Note:** If you don't see the protocol or tool-specific settings you want in this section, select the **Instructions for** dropdown menu on this page.

 <StackSnippet snippet="protocol-name" />